-When I received a request for a seafood bisque recipe I thought of the shrimp bisque I usually order at one of my favorite restaurants, but that’s it.
-I have never eaten it anywhere else.
+When I received a request for a seafood bisque recipe I thought of the shrimp bisque I usually order at one of my favorite restaurants, but that’s it… I have never eaten the stuff anywhere else and not until I became an adult.
 True confession.
 So I called my Mama and asked her why she never made a seafood bisque and while laughing she said, “I don’t know, I guess we were so satisfied with our gumbo we didn’t want anything else.”

 She did say that there is such a thing as crawfish bisque.
-It is a time consuming task where the heads of the crawfish are stuffed with a crawfish stuffing and served in a sauce.
-I do remember a good friend of mine from Gueydan, Louisiana, saying that her family gets together and makes this special dish every Good Friday for their large family gathering.
+It is a time-consuming task where the heads of the crawfish are stuffed with a crawfish stuffing and served in a sauce.
+I do remember a good friend of mine (Hi, Becky!) from Gueydan, Louisiana, saying that her family gets together and makes this special dish every Good Friday for their large family gathering.
 Sounds like it’s worth the effort.

 1 tablespoon butter